systelab/systelab-components/src/app/systelab-components/contextmenu/README.md

 this.contextMenuOptions.push(new ContextMenuOption('3','Option 3',() => doAction3(),true));
 ```

-The first paramentes is the Id, the second one the text, the third the arrow function to execute and the four one is true if the menu option is enabled.
+The first paramenter is an Id, the second the text to show, the third the arrow function to execute and the four one is true if the menu option is enabled.